simonha9/simonha9.github.io/experience/_posts/2019-09-25-sales-application.markdown

 ---

 ### CSCB07 Dollar Store
-The "Dollar Store" was a android sales application created in my second year in a software design course.
+The "[Dollar Store]"(http://github.com/simonha9/SalesApplication) was a android sales application created in my second year in a software design course.

 The task was to create an online shopping center featuring various items such as fishing poles, umbrellas, socks and a bunch of other items.
 I worked in an amazing group with 3 of my classmates, many of us beginners to real software development.
 We quickly learned how to design good code, how to implement standard software development practices and methodologies, and how to work as a team.